 Source: USCIS Data on Form N-400.

 You can’t control how long it takes USCIS to process your Citizenship by Naturalization application.
 Still, you can speed the process up by applying as soon as you are eligible.
 When you’re ready to apply to naturalize and become a United States Citizen, check out our detailed Naturalization Filing Guide.
-Or, use our free screener to determine your eligibility by clicking the link below.

 Since 2014, the number of citizenship applications USCIS approved has increased from 653,416 to 843,593 in 2019.
 During these six years, USCIS approved, on average, 739,980 applications for naturalization per year.